Golden Paws of NC

 We breed AKC Registered Golden Retrievers

-(Deposit is $200.00 to hold puppy until he/she is ready to leave around mid September)
+(Deposit is $200.00 to hold puppy until he/she is ready to leave First weekend in December)

 We accept Venmo and Cashapp for deposits - We accept cash only on day of pick up